Blending and Diluting Essential Oils

 Skin Care Oils

 Skin care (carrier) oils are extracted from plant nuts, seeds and kernels.
-They consiste mainly of a balance of antioxidant unsaturated fatty acids and more emollient saturated fatty acids.
-Unsaturated fatty acids impart the nutty aroma associated with unrefiend oils and contribute a thin, absorbent texture.
+They consist mainly of a balance of antioxidant unsaturated fatty acids and more emollient saturated fatty acids.
+Unsaturated fatty acids impart the nutty aroma associated with unrefined oils and contribute a thin, absorbent texture.
 Saturated fatty acids can have a more neutral aroma and a thicker, less absorbent texture.

 Skin care oils are highly effective on their own.
 They're also often used to dilute essential oils in order to facilitate the absorption of oils into the skin and make them safer to apply.

 Perhaps the easiest way to blend essential oils is in batches of 100 drops.
 This allows you to easily work out the percentages of each oil in your blend ahead of time and makes for easy calculations later on if you'd like to increase the batch size.
 100 drops will give you about 1 teaspoon of blend.
 This should be diluted at a 2% dilution rate in 8 ounces of another safe ingredient such as skin care oil or water.
 For our guidelines specific to skin and home care, see the dilution table below.

 Blends that include a balanced array of top, middle and base notes will be most successful.
 Essential oils are made up of dozens of indivual aromative compounds, which evaporate at different rates.
 If an oil is made up mostly of compounds that evaporate quickly, it's considered a "top note" oil.
 If an oil is made up mostly of compounds that evaporate very slowly, it's considered a "base note."
 A "middle note" oil contains a diffusive, rounded aroma and often serves to bridge top notes and base notes in a blend.
 Strive to create blends that have a harmonious balance of all three notes.